Project-Registry-991-Kevin-Tran-Huu/project-registry-gateway/README.md

 ## Usage

 # Running Locally
 #### Before running this application as a Spring Boot App, have docker installed on your machine and have an instance of consul running.
-Instructions for that are below.
+Instructions for this setup follow.
 * install docker desktop on your machine
 * run the following commands to pull in consul from docker hub and to get it running:
 *   docker pull consul